tweag/pirouette/DESIGN.md

 - Second, the prover attempts to check whether the antecedent implies the consequent, that is whether for all `xs`, `A(B(xs), xs) ⇒ C(B(xs), xs)`.

-Concretely, `proveRaw` takes a `Problem` and does all the administrative work of extracting the `xs` from the body, creating corresponding symbolic variables, preparing the terms, and then calls `worker`, where all the actual work happens.
+Concretely, `proveRaw` takes a `Problem`, does all the administrative work of extracting the `xs` from the body, creating corresponding symbolic variables, preparing the terms, and then calls `worker`, where all the actual work happens.

 `worker` takes the three aforementioned terms as input and evaluates them all by one step.
 We refer the reader to [`symEvalOneStep`] for what this means precisely.
-If any of the three terms is stuck, that is if it is not possible to evaluate them more, then `worker` attempts to see if the properties above holds.
+If any of the three terms is stuck, that is if no more reductions are possible, then `worker` attempts to see if the properties above holds.
 It can do that without having fully evaluated the terms: for instance, it is possible to check whether the antecedent is consistent without knowing anything about the consequent.
 To some extent, it is even possible to check whether the